gallenc/solent2Public/week11/webfacadeexample2-allspring/README.md

 This version of the project uses only springdata and springMVC.
 No factories are used in this version of the project

+See also test plan example in docs folder

 ## running the application
 As usual, build the whole project using